MHeydari80/Display-array-elements-backward/README.md

-# Display-array-elements-backward
+# Sorting an array elements backward
-Sorting array elements backward in the output console.
+Displaying an array elements backward in the output console.